Pre1ude0/ringamajig/static/updateLog.md

+# Version 1.4
+- Validity checker hotfix (it was very broken)
+- New `animdur` query parameter to change the appearing animation duration of the iframe

+---

 # Version 1.3
 - Customizable iframe index pride flag colors via meta tags (feat.)
 - Redid theme colors for page tiles